Environmental Justice

 Stories from Our Communities

-Stories from Our Communities follows the struggles of Lane County people and families to fight pollution in their neighborhood and how Beyond Toxics has partnered with them to find solutions.
-As Andrea, a west Eugene area neighbor, put it, “In the future, my hope for this neighborhood is that we can get a public health overlay zone to protect myself, my family and our neighbors from future pollution and toxins in the neighborhood.”
-Learn more
+We highlight the challenges faced by individuals and families in Lane County as they combat pollution in their neighborhoods.
+Beyond Toxics actively collaborates with these communities, working hand-in-hand to seek viable solutions.
+Andrea, a resident from the West Eugene area, eloquently expresses her vision, stating, "In the future, my hope for this neighborhood is that we can get a public health overlay zone to protect myself, my family and our neighbors from future pollution and toxins in the neighborhood."

 ~ Chief Water Commissioner Autumn Peltier